mmisw/mmiorr-docs/docs/ontology/new.md

 *   [OWL/XML](https://www.w3.org/TR/owl-xml-serialization/)
 *   [RDF/JSON](https://www.w3.org/TR/rdf-json/)

-### What options are available for hosting ontologies?
+### Hosting modes

 ORR offers two options to register an existing ontology: _fully-hosted_ mode and _re-hosted_ mode.
-These strongly affect the way your ontology and its terms are treated by the ORR.
+These strongly affect the way your ontology and its terms are treated by the ORR, in particular, regarding the registration process and the IRI web resolution.

+Full support for versioning is provided in both hosting modes.
+Unless indicated otherwise, always the latest version will be dispatched in the ORR Portal, and responded for a programmatic ontology request.
+A particular version can be selected in the ORR Portal page for the ontology by using the 'Versions' dropdown menu, and a `version` parameter can be included in a programmatic request to retrieve a specific version.

 #### Fully-hosted ontology

-In this case, ORR will assign an IRI base, corresponding to the URL where the particular ORR instance is installed, to your ontology and its associated terms sharing the same namespace.
+In this case, ORR will assign an IRI having the URL of the particular ORR instance as a prefix to your ontology and its associated terms sharing the same namespace.
-For example, this base URL is `http://cor.esipfed.org/ont` in the case of the COR instance.
+For example, `http://cor.esipfed.org/ont` is this base URL in the case of the COR instance.
 More specifically, the original base IRI of the ontology will be overwritten with one assigned by ORR during the registration process.

 * **IRI Resolvability.** The ORR based IRIs given to your ontology (and to all the terms in the associated namespace) will be self-resolvable, i.e., you will be able to directly enter them into your browser or semantic web tool to get it resolved to the contents of your ontology or term.
-The indirect mechanisms described below are also provided in this case.
+The indirect resolution mechanisms described below are also provided for fully-hosted ontologies.

 #### Re-hosted ontology